DwipenduKundu/Firewall/Firewall.md

 ### Hardware Firewall

-* A physical device that connects between your local network and the internet.
+* A physical device that connects your local network and the internet.
 * Provides centralized protection for all devices in the network.
 * Essential when multiple devices are connected to the same network.